The Iterated Prisoner's Dilemma: Good Strategies and Their Dynamics: Good Plans and The Press-Dyson Decomposition

 where we sum over the three transient states and $p_{zz'}$ is the probability of moving along an edge from $z$ to $z'$.
 Thus, with $\MM' = \MM -I$, we obtain the formula for the vector ${\mathbf T} = (T_2,T_3,T_4)$:

 where $\MM'_t$ is the invertible $3 \times 3$ matrix obtained from $\MM'$ by omitting the first row and column.

-Consider the case when X and Y both use the strategy given by (\ref{22}), so that $\pp = \qq = (1,p_2,1,p_4)$.
-The only edges coming from $cd$ connect with $cc$ or with $dc$ and similarly for $dc$.
+Consider the case when X and Y both use the plan given by (\ref{22}), so that $\pp = \qq = (1,p_2,1,p_4)$.
+The only edges coming from $cd$ connect with $cc$ or with $dc$ and similarly for the edges from $dc$.
 Symmetry will imply that $T_{cd} = T_{dc}$.
 So with $T$ this common value we obtain from (\ref{32aa}) $T = 1 + (1 - p_2)T$.
 Hence, from (\ref{22}) we get

-Thus, the closer the strategy is to the equalizer strategy with $ \bar \a = 0$ the shorter the expected recovery time from an error leading to a $dc$ or $cd$ outcome.
+Thus, the closer the plan is to the equalizer plan with $ \bar \a = 0$ the shorter the expected recovery time from an error leading to a $dc$ or $cd$ outcome.
 From (\ref{32aa}) one can see that

 We won't examine this further as arriving at $dd$ from $cc$ implies errors on the part of both players.